iMelonArt/Data-Playbook/01 - Modern Data Analytics.md

+# Modern Data Analytics

 # Data warehouse vs Data Lakehouse & Data Lake

-A data warehouse is a structured repository optimized for fast querying and analysis of organized data, primarily used for business intelligence.
+A **data warehouse** is a structured repository optimized for fast querying and analysis of organized data, primarily used for business intelligence.

-A data lake stores vast amounts of raw, unstructured data from various sources, providing flexibility for future data processing and analysis.
+A **data lake** stores vast amounts of raw, unstructured data from various sources, providing flexibility for future data processing and analysis.

-A data lakehouse combines elements of both data warehouses and data lakes, offering structured data management with the flexibility of handling unstructured data for comprehensive analytics.
+A **data lakehouse** combines elements of both data warehouses and data lakes, offering structured data management with the flexibility of handling unstructured data for comprehensive analytics.